The Rise + Success Of Micro-Influencer Marketing For Brands

 Bigger Audiences Does Not Mean Better Engagement

 I personally have bought products recommended by influencers on various platforms, and so have most of my friends.
-As the social media influencer market grows into a billion-dollar industry, new types of influencers are emerging Instead of working with the big names only, nano and micro-influencers are also joining the play field.
-In this blog, Hollywood Branded discusses the rise of micro-influencer marketing and 4 of the main advantages to working with smaller influencers: it is affordable, accessible, authentic and has high engagement.
+As the social media influencer market grows into a billion-dollar industry, new types of influencers are emerging Instead of working with the big names only, nano and micro-influencers are also joining the playingfield.
+In this blog, Hollywood Branded discusses the rise of micro-influencer marketing and 4 of the main advantages to working with smaller influencers: it is affordable, accessible, authentic, and has high engagement.

 What’s a Micro-Influencer?